 since it allows you to retrieve only specific attributes of objects, supports

-retrieving performance metrics, and allows for paging through large result
+retrieving performance metrics, and allows for streaming through large result

 sets.
 If your app submits a large number of get requests, you may encounter